Therapeutic Foster Care

 Our Services Permanency Services offers two foster care programs that support highly skilled foster parents and children throughout the state of Connecticut.

-(TFC) Therapeutic Foster Care
+(TFC) Therapeutic Foster Care Youth who have

 (FCT) Family and Community Ties

 The children referred to us for specialized foster care by DCF require an increased level of support as do their foster parents.
 We work in collaboration with DCF and community providers to identify the individual needs of each youth and tailor support services to meet those needs.
-At the TCF level we provide clinical case management and life skills training as well as assistance in maintaining relationships with the child’s biological family and their community of origin.
+At the FCT level we provide clinical case management and life skills training as well as assistance in maintaining relationships with the child’s biological family and their community of origin.
 FCT increases support by employing a multidisciplinary treatment team as well as providing intensive in-home clinical services.

 Permanency Placement Services Program (PPSP)